-Angina is relatively common but can be hard to distinguish from other types of chest pain, such as the pain or discomfort of indigestion.
+Although angina is relatively common, it can still be hard to distinguish from other types of chest pain, such as the pain or discomfort of indigestion.
 If you have unexplained chest pain, seek medical attention right away.

 You may also have pain in your arms, neck, jaw, shoulder or back.

 Other symptoms that you may have with angina include:

 These symptoms need to be evaluated immediately by a doctor who can determine whether you have stable angina, or unstable angina, which can be a precursor to a heart attack.